shvanas/docs/technology-stack.md

 # Technology Stack

-Shvanas leverages cutting-edge AI and IoT technologies to deliver an intelligent platform for dog-human communication.
+Shvanas leverages cutting-edge technologies to deliver a seamless and intelligent platform for dog owners and service providers.

 ## Core Technologies

-- **AI/ML**: TensorFlow and PyTorch for deep learning models
-- **IoT**: Custom-designed smart collar with audio sensors and processors
-- **Mobile App**: React Native for cross-platform development
+- **Mobile App**: Flutter for cross-platform development
-- **Backend**: Python with Flask for AI model serving
+- **AI/ML**: Gemini GenAI for advanced AI capabilities
-- **Database**: PostgreSQL for structured data, MongoDB for unstructured data
-- **Cloud Infrastructure**: AWS (Amazon Web Services) for scalability and AI/ML capabilities
+- **Cloud Infrastructure**: Google Cloud Platform (GCP) for hosting and data management
+- **IoT**: Custom-designed smart collar with sensors and processors

 ## Key Features and Technologies

-1. **AI Bark Translation**:

-   - Custom-trained deep learning models using CNNs and RNNs
-   - Natural Language Processing (NLP) for context understanding
+1. **Shvanas Collar**:

+   - Tracking capabilities (location, heart rate, oxygen levels)
+   - Protection features (alarm system triggered by high heart rate and motion)
+   - Microphone and speakers for communication and music playback
+   - Bark control functionality

+2. **AI-Powered Features**:

+   - Bark translation
+   - Emotion detection
+   - Behavioral analysis
+   - Personalized insights for dog care

+3. **Mobile App**:

-   - Real-time audio processing on the smart collar
+   - Real-time communication with the Shvanas Collar

-2. **Emotion Detection**:

-   - Machine learning algorithms for canine emotion classification
-   - Integration with collar sensors for physiological data

-3. **Behavioral Analysis**:

-   - Long Short-Term Memory (LSTM) networks for pattern recognition
+   - Access to free and premium services
-   - Integration with accelerometer and GPS data from the collar
+   - Integration with AI features and data analytics

-4. **Mobile App**:
+4. **Cloud Infrastructure**:

-   - Real-time communication with the smart collar
-   - Secure cloud synchronization of dog data
+   - Secure data storage and processing
+   - Scalable architecture to support growing user base
+   - Integration with AI/ML models for real-time analysis

 5. **Data Privacy and Security**:
    - End-to-end encryption for all communication
-   - Compliance with GDPR and CCPA regulations
+   - Compliance with global data protection regulations
-   - Regular security audits and penetration testing
+   - Regular security audits and updates

+The integration of Flutter, Gemini GenAI, and Google Cloud Platform enables Shvanas to provide a comprehensive, intelligent dog care platform with seamless user experience, advanced AI capabilities, and robust cloud infrastructure.

 [Learn More About Our AI Capabilities](ai-capabilities.html)